PatrickLang/patricklang.github.io/_drafts/2016-12-29-nano-server-cluster.md

 > - The `docker pull` progress look odd since Invoke-Command's output redirection isn't a full console redirection.
 To work arond this, you can use Enter-PSSession instead.
 > - This may take several minutes to download and extract if you haven't used a container based on `microsoft/windowsservercore` before.

-**Copy CA cert from the first server to the others**
+**Copy CA cert from the first server to the others** The same CA is needed on the other hosts so that the certs will be trusted on all hosts.
+Map the C: drive from each host onto your machine, then copy the folder C:\DockerSSLCARoot to each other host.

 ```powershell
 New-PSDrive -Name j -Root "\\$($sessions[0].ComputerName)\c$" -Credential $credential -PSProvider FileSystem
 New-PSDrive -Name k -Root "\\$($sessions[1].ComputerName)\c$" -Credential $credential -PSProvider FileSystem